kylemsguy/cmd-game/README.md

 This game is also personalized to your current system.
 That means that if you try to guess "yum" or "rpm" on a Debian-based system (or "aptitude," "apt-get," or "dpkg*" on an rpm-based distribution), you won't get any points!

+This game requires Python 3.x and a POSIX system.
+On Windows, cygwin should work (untested)